ukaea/multiparser/docs/index.md

 _A parallel multiple file parse trigger system_

-Multiparser is a framework focused on tracking changes to files, triggering user-defined callbacks on file creation and modification.
+Multiparser is a framework developed by the United Kingdom Atomic Energy Authority focused on tracking changes to files, triggering user-defined callbacks on file creation and modification.
 This allows the user to monitor the output from multiple processes and define how metrics of interest are handled.
+The project is available under an MIT license allowing reuse within both open source and proprietary software.

 !!! example "Multiparser Example"